 The Department of Traffic Engineering is responsible for the maintenance and operation of all City traffic lights.
-LED technology, and in some cases renewable energy technologies are being utilized in efforts to keep electricity consumption down.
-More work is needed to identify other measures to insure that downward trending from FY 2010 can be maintained.
-Electricity consumption from traffic signals saw a 2% increase in FY 2019 (Figure 17).
+LED technology, and in some cases renewable energy technologies are being utilized in efforts to keep grid purchased electricity consumption down.
+More work is needed to identify other measures to ensure that downward trending from FY 2010 can be maintained.
+Electricity consumption from traffic signals saw a 4% decrease in FY 2021 from the previous year, and a 42% decrease from the 2010 baseline year.
+(Figure 17).